Tips You Need to Know Before Visiting Hawaii

 There's No Such Thing as a Long Weekend Trip to Hawaii

-Hawaii is quite a jaunt from anywhere, since it’s literally in the middle of the Pacific Ocean.
+Hawaii is quite a ways away from anywhere since it's in the middle of the Pacific Ocean.
 That means jet lag is a real issue.
-You don’t want to waste any of your precious island time having to sleep off an airplane hangover, so make sure your trip is long enough to allow recovery time.
+You don't want to waste your precious island time having to sleep off an airplane hangover, so make sure your trip is long enough to allow recovery time.

-The flight itself is lengthy enough that travel time will take up the majority of your day (or night), so flying in on Friday afternoon and leaving on Sunday evening just isn’t an option.
-Make sure to allow yourself a solid week in paradise to maximize your time.
+The flight is lengthy enough that travel time will take up most of your day (or night), so flying in on Friday afternoon and leaving on Sunday evening isn't an option.
+To maximize your time, allow yourself a solid week in paradise.

 Check Out Japanese Holidays

-Hawaii is a popular destination for those coming from Japan, as well as the US.
-There are a few holidays, “Golden Week” being one of them, when the islands are really crowded.
-This can make navigating the heavily trafficked areas very difficult, since space is so limited.
+Hawaii is a popular destination for those coming from Japan and the US.
+A few holidays, "Golden Week" being one of them, bring a lot of people to the islands.
+This can make navigating the heavily trafficked areas difficult since space is limited.

-Times of high tourism are also likely to experience a hike in pricing, especially airfare and hotel stays.
-Prices on entertainment are also likely to go up during these times.
+Prices will also likely rise during high tourism, especially for airfare and hotel stays.
+Entertainment prices are also expected to go up during these times.

 You may also be interested in...